Dr. Mengran (Aaron) Li

 Qi Gao

 Qi completed her BEng in Applied Chemistry from Dalian University of Technology and her MEng in Chemical Engineering from University of Melbourne.
+She joined the lab in August 2023.
 Her current research focuses on developing an integrated CO2 capture and electrolysis system.

 -